Skip Navigation

 Child Health Epidemiology Reference Group (CHERG)

-The overall goal of CHERG is to develop and deploy new and improved evidence on the causes and determinants of maternal, neonatal and child morbidity and mortality, on intervention coverage, and on the effectiveness of interventions to inform and influence global priorities and programs.
+The overall goal of CHERG was to develop and deploy new and improved evidence on the causes and determinants of maternal, neonatal and child morbidity and mortality, on intervention coverage, and on the effectiveness of interventions to inform and influence global priorities and programs.

 • Advise WHO and other international organizations on the most appropriate methods and assumptions for their global, regional and country level child health epidemiological estimates.